dvinibrahimagic/vehicles/vehicles-ooa.md

 ## THINGS

 ### Vehicle Types
-- Car
+- Car - personal transportation machine

-- Sports Car
+- Sports Car - more powerful and expensive version of a car

-- Truck
+- Truck - transport loads of shipments, bigger and longer than a car

-- Bus
+- Bus - to commercially transport people from a to b

-- Bicycle
+- Bicycle - cheap alternative, requires no fuel, small.

  __

 #### Electric Vehicles
-- Electric Car
+- Electric Car - electric fueled car

 - Electric Truck